 Los Angeles also has the unfortunate distinction of having some of the worst traffic in the country because of the sheer number of cars on its roads.
 The lack of people using public transportation in the area also contributes to the problem, as Los Angeles is one of of the most traffic clogged cities in the United States, largely because no one rides even the public transportation options that are available.
 A January 2017 report by CityMetric noted that academic studies had found the LA Metro public transportation system to be the third most comprehensive in the country but, that not only does a very small proportion of Los Angeles residents actually take advantage of this system and utilize the options that are available but the numbers of Los Angelinos who are actually using the system is dwindling year over year from even the tiny numbers that actually do so now .
 Where does all of this leave LA pedestrians?
 One person who chooses to drive downtown for work is one more car that a pedestrian has to dodge when crossing the street.
 The more traffic clogged the city’s streets as a result of commuters who are not taking public transportation, the more dangerous LA streets are for pedestrians.

 Was you, or someone you love, injured or killed while walking somewhere in Los Angeles or elsewhere Southern California?
 This is an extremely common occurrence in Los Angeles, so much so that Los Angeles County was the most dangerous city in the country for pedestrians based upon a detailed analysis of all the pedestrian deaths in the United States in 2017.
 If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or email@example.com.
 Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians in Los Angeles in the past and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
 Without the help of a trusted personal injury law firm like JT Legal Group when you have been injured or killed and you were a pedestrian in Los Angeles or some other part of Southern California, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately – we’re here to help you.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.